Variational views for self-supervised learning in radio astronomy: Discussions

 \subsubsection{Latent Structure and Disentanglement}

 Latent traversal and projection analyses were used to provide insight into the internal structure of the $\beta$-VAE representations.
+In Figure \ref{fig:LT_rgz_23}, each row corresponds to one of the 8 latent dimensions, $z_i$, and the columns show the decoded output as that dimension is varied from -3.0 to +3.0 standard deviations while all other dimensions are held fixed at zero.
 It was observed that the chosen $\beta$ value encouraged meaningful disentanglement of several morphological factors.
 These include variations in core–lobe separation, lobe luminosity asymmetry, elongation, halo or jet-like diffusion, and orientation.
 Each factor changes gradually and independently, producing smooth transitions that align with plausible physical variations seen in radio galaxies.
-Some latent dimensions, however, remain less interpretable, showing irregular or diffuse patterns that may encode residual noise or blended features rather than distinct morphological factors. see Figure~\ref{fig:LT_rgz_23}.
+Some latent dimensions, however, remain less interpretable, showing irregular or diffuse patterns that may encode residual noise or blended features rather than distinct morphological factors (see Figure~\ref{fig:LT_rgz_23}).
 The latent space clearly encodes lobe brightness asymmetry, orientation and axis rotation, component multiplicity, and lobe separation.
 These disentangled behaviours indicate that the model organizes morphology along continuous axes rather than discrete class boundaries, providing a smooth manifold of structural transformations.

 The UMAP projection of the RGZ latent space, shown in Figure~\ref{fig:rgz_umap}, reinforces this observation.
-Instead of forming distinct clusters for FR I and FR II sources, the projection shows a continuous gradient where sources with different morphologies occupy overlapping but ordered regions.
-This suggests that the $\beta$-VAE captures the gradual nature of radio galaxy morphology rather than imposing discrete class separations, consistent with the physical continuum between these classes.
+Rather than forming distinct clusters, the projection reveals a continuous gradient in which FR I and FR II sources occupy overlapping but ordered regions.
+This is consistent with the known astrophysical continuum between these classes \citep{headtail, gopalkrishna2000extragalacticradiosourceshybrid}, and reflects the fact that the $\beta$-VAE is optimized for faithful reconstruction rather than class separability.
+The latent space therefore organizes radio galaxy morphology along continuous physical axes, providing the well-structured generative manifold required for producing meaningful stochastic augmentations in the BYOL pretraining pipeline.